-In fiscal 2017, Walgreens Boots Alliance and Prime closed a transaction to form a combined central specialty pharmacy and mail services company AllianceRx Walgreens Prime, as part of a strategic alliance resulting in an increase of \$103 million to goodwill and \$331 million to intangible assets.
-See note 6, acquisitions, for additional information.
+In fiscal 2018, the Company purchased 1,932 stores from Rite Aid for total consideration of \$4.3 billion, resulting in an increase of \$1,344 million to goodwill and \$2,054 million to intangible assets.
+In fiscal 2017, Walgreens Boots Alliance and Prime closed a transaction to form a combined central specialty pharmacy and mail services company AllianceRx Walgreens Prime, resulting in an increase of \$103 million to goodwill and \$331 million to intangible assets.
+See note 2, acquisitions, for additional information.